Skip to main content

 Chapter 4: Advanced

-In this chapter, we will first implement all the methods of /user endpoint, including a basic JWT authentication provided via @fastify/jwt package, and proceed with the rest of the /article endpoints.
-We will touch on some of the more advanced concepts like custom repositories, virtual entities, QueryBuilder, flush events, and more.
+In this chapter, you will first implement all the methods of /user endpoint, including a basic JWT authentication provided via @fastify/jwt package, and proceed with the rest of the /article endpoints.
+This chapter touches on some of the more advanced concepts like custom repositories, virtual entities, QueryBuilder, flush events, and more.

 Improving route registration

-Before we jump in and implement the rest of the User and Article endpoint handlers, let's improve on how we register the routes.
-Let's create a routes.ts file in src/modules/article, and export a factory function from it:
+Before jumping in and implementing the rest of the User and Article endpoint handlers, let's improve how the routes are registered.
+Create a routes.ts file in src/modules/article, and export a factory function from it:

 modules/article/routes.ts